 Before your business gets started with asking customers for reviews, please take into consideration these key points:

-Claim your business on Google.
+Claim your Google My Business profile.
 If you haven’t yet signed your business up on Google, do so immediately.
 Otherwise, you won’t be able to manage your business information on Google Maps and Search, or respond to the reviews that may come from your review requests.

 Avoid review-gating.
 Google doesn’t want businesses to discourage or prohibit negative reviews or selectively solicit positive reviews from customers.